 Oh yeah, and don't forget to make a drawing.
 I probably should have told you to do that earlier.
 I feel bad that I've done that twice in the sections on vectors.
 I should set a better example.
 Let me make it up to you by giving you an animated drawing.

 If you have a feeling of déjà vu, do not be alarmed.
 The Matrix is fine.
 I recycled the solution to this problem from an earlier one.
 The idea was to show a common problem solving method used in physics.
 Whenever possible, take a difficult problem that you haven't solved and reduce it one that you have solved.

 How does one add parallel vectors?
 Very simple — add them.
 How does one add antiparallel vectors?
 Also simple — subtract them.
 How does one add vectors at right angles.
 Reasonably simple — use pythagorean theorem and tangent.
 How does one add vectors that aren't at 0°, 180°, or 90°?
-Astoundingly simple — Make them!
+Brutally simple — resolve them into components.
+Don't let the vectors make you work harder.
 Make them point in a direction that's convenient for you.
-Break them up into components.
+Make them into simpler vetors.